T-Mobile myTouch 4G: Package contents

 The T-Mobile myTouch 4G comes bundled with a pair of headphones, USB cable and documentation, all inside a unique carrying case that also serves as the retail box.
-The phone itself also has an 8GB SanDisk Class 4 microSD Card (SDHC) inside and is expandable up to 32GB.
+The phone itself also has an 8 GB SanDisk Class 4 microSD Card (SDHC) inside and is expandable up to 32 GB.

 Commercials

 In November 2010, T-Mobile began airing a series of popular television commercials mocking Apple's Mac vs. PC commercials by portraying the iPhone and AT&T network as "a haggard pair of piggybacking fellows" and the myTouch 4G as model Carly Foulkes.

 Controversy

 As with many other Android phones, the official software updates for the phone remain controversial.
 T-Mobile has officially stated that an update to Android 2.3 "Gingerbread" would be made.
 In July 2011, it was revealed that an official update was finished and would be available onwards from 20 July 2011, via the means of the over-the-air programming.

 However, to date, many customers have never received the update, and T-Mobile support representatives on Twitter suggested in October 2011 that the OTA update is no longer available as T-Mobile is working on further improvements before making the update available again.
 No clarification is ever given on the exact reasons why the update is no longer available, or why it was pulled out, or what further improvements are required to be completed before it would be available again.
 Moreover, there is no option within the interface that allows you to check for updates.

 Although the update is offered in some T-Mobile retail stores through an in-store microSD card update, such procedure represents a significant inconvenience to the customers, as it requires finding a T-Mobile store which offers the update, planning an hour-long visit to the store, and having a fully charged battery prior to the visit.

 As such, T-Mobile users still don't have any means to perform a supported and official update from 2.2 to 2.3 at their convenience at home.